Hulk Hogan: Belzer lawsuit

-On March 27, 1985, Richard Belzer requested on his cable TV talk show Hot Properties that Hogan demonstrate one of his signature wrestling moves.
+On March 27, 1985, Richard Belzer requested on his cable television talk show Hot Properties that Hogan demonstrate one of his signature wrestling moves.
 Hogan put Belzer in a modified guillotine choke, which caused Belzer to pass out.
 When Hogan released him, Belzer hit his head on the floor, sustaining a laceration to the scalp that required a brief hospitalization.
 Belzer sued Hogan for $5 million and later settled out of court.
 In 2006, it was claimed that the settlement totaled $5 million, half from Hogan and half from Vince McMahon.
 However, Belzer suggested that the settlement amount was closer to $400,000.

 Steroid usage and testimony in McMahon trial

 In 1991, on The Arsenio Hall Show, Hogan denied using steroids, stating "I trained 20 years two hours a day to look like I do.
 But the things that I'm not, I am not a steroid abuser and I do not use steroids."
-Billy Graham, a fellow wrestler, in a 1991 interview on Inside Edition, stated that he injected Hogan with steroids in the 80's.
+Billy Graham, a fellow wrestler, in a 1991 interview on Inside Edition, stated that he injected Hogan with steroids in the 1980s.
 In 1993, media reports indicated that Hogan was a heavy steroid user.

 In 1994, Hogan, having received legal immunity, testified in the trial of Vince McMahon relating to shipments of steroids received by both parties from WWF physician George T. Zahorian III.
 Under oath, Hogan admitted that he had used anabolic steroids since 1976 to gain size and weight, but that McMahon had neither sold him the drugs nor ordered him to take them.
 The evidence given by Hogan proved extremely costly to the government's case against McMahon.
 Due to this and jurisdictional issues, McMahon was found not guilty.

 During his testimony, Hogan said that he and King Kong Bundy had gone to McMahon to tip him off over Jesse Ventura's unionization efforts in 1986.
 Hogan later stated "Vince already knew about it, I just said I didn't think it was a good idea.
 [Ventura] was running his mouth like usual, trying to get everyone on board, everyone knew".
 This led to criticism; no professional wrestlers' union has been established.

 Sexual assault allegation and extortion lawsuit

 In January 1996, Hogan was accused of sexual assault by a 29-year-old businesswoman on Labor Day weekend in 1995, at the first WCW Nitro taping at the Mall of America in Minneapolis.
 Gene Okerlund claimed he was with Hogan the whole day and denied the allegations.
-The woman and her lawyer sent Hogan a letter agreeing to settle the case financially before making it public, and Hogan sued for extortion.
+The woman and her lawyer sent Hogan a letter offering to settle the case financially before making it public, and Hogan sued for extortion.
 The woman filed a counter-suit against Hogan in 1997.